oxwazz/missing_puzzles/1_rust_error_reqwest_inside_axum/README.md

 ...
 ```

-3. You comment this code in `src/lib.rs` and the error is gone, and you can see the `Hello, World!` when open
+3. You can comment this code in `src/lib.rs` and the error is gone, and you can see the `Hello, World!` text when open
    `http://localhost:8787` in your browser

 ```rust